ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 2. If the mandatory input parameters are missing, responds with all the data.
 1. Validates if the response contains the List of Biometric Authentication Type against the Language Code along with the IsActive Flag for each Biometric Authentication Type
 1. Responds to the source with List of Biometric Authentication Type
-1. In case of Exceptions, system should trigger relevant error messages
+1. In case of Exceptions, system triggers relevant error messages

 ### 1.4 Biometric Attribute Type - Create/Read/Update/Delete